Email: info@margaretakern.com

 Insta: @sea_._monster

-Since graduating from Goldsmiths (1998) her works have been exhibited and screened extensively, most notably: prestigious BFI/decibel residency ‘Necessary Journeys’ at Tate Modern (2005), international touring solo exhibition ‘Clothes for Living & Dying’ (2008-10), major commission from National Media Museum (2009), ‘The Body State’ video winning renowned October Salon Award (2013), British Council-funded major international touring solo exhibition GUESTures & first museum solo exhibition in Berlin (2019), Whitstable Biennale & Birkbeck School of Law commission (2019-2020), performance at the Academy of Fine Art Vienna (2023).
-She is currently completing a PhD Thesis at the University of the Arts London on what she calls ‘a diasporic mischief’ - a feminist and decolonial strategy of artistic resistance.
+Since graduating from Goldsmiths (1998) her works have been exhibited and screened extensively, most notably: prestigious BFI/decibel residency ‘Necessary Journeys’ at Tate Modern (2005), international touring solo exhibition ‘Clothes for Living & Dying’ (2008-10), major commission from National Media Museum (2009), ‘The Body State’ video winning renowned October Salon Award (2013), British Council-funded major international touring solo exhibition GUESTures & first museum solo exhibition in Berlin (2019), Whitstable Biennale & Birkbeck School of Law commission (2019-2020), lecture performance at the Academy of Fine Art Vienna (2023).

-In 2022, her text ‘Dream State: hugs, dreams and British psychopolitics’ was published by the Harun Farocki Institute and the Journal of Visual Culture.
+Kern’s text ‘Dream State: hugs, dreams and British psychopolitics’ is published by the Harun Farocki Institute and the Journal of Visual Culture, 2020.

 She is a founding member of Artists' Union England, and is part of Precarious Workers Brigade, a UK-based collective campaigning against precarisation in culture and education.